asyrjasalo/RESTinstance/README.md

     python3 -m venv .venv/dev
     source .venv/dev/bin/activate

-For convenience we prefer `--user` scope here, even we are already in a venv:

-    pip install --user --upgrade nox

-Nox automates handling `.venv/<task>`s for workflows, that on Windows as well.
+Nox automates handling `.venv/<task>`s for workflows, that on Windows as well:

+    pip install --upgrade nox

 The actual tasks are defined in `noxfile.py`, as well as our settings like:
 - The default Python interpreter to run all the development tasks is `python3.6`